berkeley-hipie/HIPIE/README.md

 *Oct 5: We release more weights, and codes for training and evaluation*

+*Oct 15: We release additional Vit-H weights finetuned for part segmentation*

 ## Installation
 Please refer to [INSTALL.md](assets/INSTALL.md) for more details.